 Parking at Cave and Basin

 Fun fact: Do you notice a rotten egg smell as you walk up to the front entrance?
-That is because of the sulphur-bearing minerals being broken down.
+That is because the sulphur-bearing minerals are being broken down.

-Seeing as the Cave and Basin National Historic Site is open year-round, there is no bad time to visit.
-That said, expect this location to be significantly busier in the summer months.
-In fact, the number of visitors in Banff National Park more than doubles from winter to summer months.
+The Cave and Basin National Historic Site is open year-round, so there is no bad time to visit.
+That said, this location will be significantly busier in the summer months.
+In fact, the number of visitors in Banff National Park more than doubles from winter to summer.

 A Guide to Nearby Walking Trails